Dave-team/Knowledge-base/Social.md

 - Friendships are about being there for others but most defintely also about allowing others to be there for us.
 Be open to receive the love
 - Great friendships could come from couple friends

-## Relationships
-- A good relationship is about being there for them when they need us.
-Be understanding and let them share their emotions.
-A good relationship is bonding on an emotional level.
-The ideal is when you are part of the other person reaching their goals
-- Every relationship is voluntary - everyone is free to decide as they please and values change.
-You can’t make people do things and they can make up and/or change their minds at any time.
-A relationship is still comprised of individual people that live their own life
-- A good relationship is based on trust, honesty, communication, belief in each other and support.
-It’s about making one another better and having fun in the process
-- Don’t be complacent / take a relationship for granted.
-It’s hard work to be a good spouse.
-Take initiative and show that you care and give one another personal space
-- First and foremost, live a happy and interesting independent live - don’t be depending on the relationship for happiness.
-And bring the partner in as part of that life.
-- The only thing we control is our contribution to the relationship.
-Keep working on making things better
-- Seperate work issues from any relationship - be in the moment.
-Don’t make your headaches contagious
-- Don’t be needy, controlling and insecure.
-This comes from a fear of losing her.
-Realise that being a confident spouse is the thing that reduces risk of losing her
-- Gifts:
-    - The gesture matters - it's about showing love and appreciation
-    - Ideas could always be around experiences and something personal or handmade
-    - Keep a running log of things they'd like to have
-- Show that you care with small things.
-Buy the occasional flower.
-Give compliments.
-Bring something from holidays
-- Be honest and share how you feel
-- Aim to do lots of fun things that you both enjoy doing.
-Aim to invite others too
-- Speak the right love language and keep the emotional love tank filled at all times
-- Set aside time to work on the relationship:
-    - What we like
-    - What we don’t like
-    - What we’d like to see more of

-*What I look for in a relationship*
-- Honest and open communication - ability to have tough conversations
-- Proud of a life they live.
-Existing social circle I can meet and really good meeting others.
-Basically a lifestyle I’d like to be part of
-- Ambitious and working towards goals
-- Confident
-- Someone who is willing to explore
-- Someone who can have a lot of discipline and go through tough challenges
-- Active - i.e. not a couch potato
-- Spontaneous
-- Mature

-*What is required of me*
-- Provide fun
-- Honesty
-- Trustworthy
-- Confident
-- Own style and personality
-- Good social circle
-- Protectice
-- Masculine
-- Look after yourself
-- Fit
-- Know how to deal with people and make people feel good
-- Sharing my feelings and being honest and open in communication